-Develops screening and referral processes that lead to AIG identification at all grade levels.
+Develops both screening and referral processes that lead to AIG identification at all grade levels.
+Provides opportunities for every student to show their strengths and talents.

-District Response: Screening and Referral Procedures, K-12
+Screening and Referral Procedures, K-12

+Screening Procedures:

-- -Screening Procedures- - --Grade 3: The AIG-SBC (School-Based Committee) at each school uses the Naglieri Aptitude test to conduct a broad sweep for potential AIG students annually through universal screening and nominations and formal AIG identifications and services. - --Grades 4-12: The AIG-SBC (School-Based Committee) at each school will give the Naglieri Aptitude test to potential AIG students annually through universal screening and nominations and formal AIG identifications and services. - -Referral Procedures- - --Grades K-2: Students in grades K-2 may be referred to the Nurture Program by a parent, community member, or teacher.
+Grade 3: The AIG-SBC (School-Based Committee) at each school uses the Naglieri Aptitude test to conduct a broad sweep for potential AIG students annually through universal screening and nominations and formal AIG identifications and services.
+Beginning 2022-2023, we will use the universal screener, CogAT beginning with grade 3

+Grades 4-12: The AIG-SBC (School-Based Committee) at each school will universal screener such as the End-of-Grade tests will continue to be used to assist in identifying students.
+The school based committees will remain in place to assist with the identification of students by using teacher recommendations and student work samples.

+Referral Procedures

+-Grades K-2: Students in grades K-2 may be referred to the Nurture Program by a parent, community member, or teacher.
 Once the student is nominated the teacher will complete an Inventory of Gifted Characteristics.

-The AIG-SBC (School-Based Committee) team consisting of AIG teachers, the Guidance Counselor, and Administration meet to determine if the student meets 3 of 4 criteria:
+The AIG-SBC (School-Based Committee) team consisting of AIG teachers, the Guidance Counselor, and Administration meet to determine if the student meets 3 of 4 criteria: 1.
+Mastery of Reading and/or Math demonstrated by meeting all LCS criteria in grade level curriculum for reading and/or math

-- 1. Mastery of Reading and/or Math demonstrated by meeting all LCS criteria in grade level curriculum for reading and/or math - 2.
-Inventory of Gifted Characteristics - 3.
-Student Work Portfolio that demonstrates advanced abilities and consistently high performance on multiple work products in reading and/or math when compared to same group peers (3 reading including 1 writing, 3 math). - 4.
-Reading and/or Math: At least 1 grade level ahead
+2. Inventory of Gifted Characteristics

+3. Student Work Portfolio that demonstrates advanced abilities and consistently high performance on multiple work products in reading and/or math when compared to same group peers (3 reading including 1 writing, 3 math).

+4. Reading and/or Math: At least 1 grade level ahead

-Current Grade Level Reading Level/Math (Performance Tasks) Kindergarten - Reading Level: I - Math Performance Tasks End of 1st grade
+Current Grade Level Reading Level/Math (Performance Tasks):

+Kindergarten - mClass (score of 450 and above); Math Performance Tasks End of 1st grade

-First Grade - Reading Level: M - Math Performance Tasks End of 2nd grade
+First Grade - mClass (score of 480 and above); Math Performance Tasks End of 2nd grade

-Second Grade - Reading Level: P - Math Performance Tasks End of 3rd grade
+Second Grade - mClass (score of 474 and above); Math Performance Tasks End of 3rd grade

---Grades 3-12:

-Students in grades 3-12 may be referred to the AIG Program by a parent, community member, or teacher.
-Once a student is referred, the the following items are submitted for consideration:

-- -Standardized Aptitude Test Scores (NNAGT2 or other aptitude tests) - -Most current Standardized Achievement Test Scores (EOG)
+--Grades 3-12: Students in grades 3-12 may be referred to the AIG Program by a parent, community member, or teacher.
+Once a student is referred, the following items are submitted for consideration: -Standardized Aptitude Test Scores (NNAGT3 or other aptitude tests) - Most current Standardized Achievement Test Scores (EOG)